FEMALE PROMISE SEEKERS SERIES

 At the age of 90, Sarai became pregnant, and when her time came, she gave birth to Isaac, the heir of the promise given to Abraham from God; (Gen. 21:1-3).

 God changed Sarai’s name to Sarah, which means “princess,” a woman of high rank, as part of the covenant with El Shaddai after Hagar bore Abram’s firstborn son, Ishmael; (Gen. 17:15).
 Sarah understood commitment and, she stood firm in her beliefs.
 She honored her commitment to her husband and to God.
 Sarah is forever known as the “Mother of many nations.”

 “Hannah: A Woman Seeking God’s Heart”

 Hannah was one of the two wives of a Jewish man named Elkanah.
-Peninnah was the name of His other wife and she had children.
-Hannah had no children because the Lord closed her womb; for that reason Peninnah would often provoked her.
-Hannah was grieved in her spirit and she was embarrassed by the taunting from her rival.
+Peninnah was the name of His other wife, and she had children.
+Hannah had no children because the Lord closed her womb; for that reason, Peninnah would often provoke her.
+Hannah was grieved in her spirit, and she was embarrassed by the taunting from her rival.
 Her heart’s desire was to have children, but she could not conceive.

-Once a year the family traveled to Shiloh, because the Tabernacle of the Lord was located there.
-At the entrance of the Tabernacle, Hannah wept with bitterness in her soul, as she earnestly prayed to the Lord for a son.
+Once a year, the family traveled to Shiloh because the Tabernacle of the Lord was located there.
+While at the entrance of the Tabernacle, Hannah sorely wept as she earnestly prayed to the Lord for a son.
 She was silently praying, so only her lips moved.

-Eli, the priest saw her and he assumed that she was drunk.
+Eli, the priest, saw her, and he assumed that she was drunk.
 But after Hannah explain the reason for her sorrow, Eli blessed her and asked God to grant her request.
-The Lord remembered Hannah and she became pregnant.
-She bore a son and named him Samuel.
+The Lord remembered Hannah, she was with child, she bore a son and named him Samuel.

 *1st Samuel Chapter 1